CGUTA/hugeheat/README.md

 # HUGEHEAT
-### A pipeline to make a visualization heatmap of large matrices with float values stored as csv
+### A pipeline to make a visualization heatmap of large matrices with float values
 forked from: https://github.com/CGUTA/hugeheat

 ---